 So many questions—plus, home insurance costs may be a prohibitive element to many homeowners.
 Prior to committing to the first insurance premium you’re offered by an insurance agent, use Insurify’s Home Insurance Calculator to get an estimate on how much you should expect to shell out annually for your homeowners policy.

 How Insurify’s Home Insurance Calculator Estimates Your Home Insurance Cost

 Several elements contribute to the cost of your home insurance premiums.
 Everything from ZIP code to property value may have an impact on what you pay each month to protect your investment.
-Here are some variables that may increase or decrease what you end up paying for your insurance policy:
+With all of these variables, how can you find accurate home insurance quotes?
+Here are some factors that may increase or decrease what you end up paying for your insurance policy:

 Never underinsure the value of your home.
 Without enough protection to adequately cover the value of your property and belongings, replacement costs after an accident will not be met.
 Estimated replacement cost is the amount of money it would take to rebuild a home to its pre-emergency status.
 This is different from market value, which takes other elements like land value into account.

 A home insurance deductible, like that for medical or auto insurance coverage, is the amount an individual must pay to recover damages prior to their insurance company’s coverage kicking in.
 The higher the deductible, the more you’ll have to pay before assistance from your insurance company becomes available.
 With lower deductibles, your rates will decrease, but ideally, your deductible should reflect what you would be able to pay in the case of an emergency.